-Rapid Application Development (RAD) Definition - RAD is an adaptive software development approach where a software prototype is rapidly updated based on user feedback and iteratively delivered until it meets all client requirements.
+Rapid Application Development (RAD) is an adaptive software development approach where a software prototype is rapidly updated based on user feedback and iteratively delivered until it meets all client requirements.

-In the RAD model, the software development team and the client (this may be an internal client) work together to define the scope of the project.
+In the Rapid Application Development model, the software development team and the client (this may be an internal client) work together to define the scope of the project.
 The client communicates their project goals, expectations, and issues that need to be addressed by the software.
 The development team evaluates the requirements and finalizes an agreed set of features to be delivered.

 Once the requirements are finalized, developers design modularized prototypes that can be repeatedly refined to incorporate customer feedback and change requirements until it meets all client expectations.